Skip to main content

 • Annual impact: If you spend $500/month on maintenance across your portfolio, the markup costs you $600–$1,200/year.

-Other Fees to Watch For
+Other Property Management Fees to Watch For

 Fee Range How Often